Awjin/awjin.github.io/src/_posts/2017-03-23-web-typography-five-easy-pieces.md

 ## #4.
 Whitespace

 Whitespace is punctuation, vital for timing and airing out long text.
-Set vertical breaks to the height of one line.
+Set vertical breaks to about the height of one line.

 ```
 $line-height: 1.45;
-$whitespace: 1em * $line-height;
+$whitespace: 1rem * $line-height;

 h1, h2, h3,
 p, ol, ul {